lachiesainsbury/FYPGame/README.md

-# FYPGame
+# VitaVillage

-'FYPGame' is a serious game designed to improve childrens nutritional knowledge.
+VitaVillage is a serious game designed to improve childrens nutritional knowledge.